|Make the Most of Your Education Dollars and Lower Your Tax Bill!|

 Forty percent of the American Opportunity tax credit is refundable.
 This means that even people who owe no tax can get an annual payment of the credit of up to $1,000 for each eligible student.
 Existing education-related credits and deductions do not provide a benefit to people who owe no tax.
 The refundable portion of the credit is not available to any student whose investment income is taxed at the parent’s rate, commonly referred to as the kiddie tax.
 See Publication 929, Tax Rules for Children and Dependents, for details.

-The American Opportunity tax credit is not subject to the Alternative Minimum Tax (AMT) starting in 2009.
+The American Opportunity tax credit is not subject to the Alternative Minimum Tax (AMT).

 For the Lifetime Learning Credit, the credit amount is equal to 20 percent of the taxpayer's first $10,000 of out-of-pocket qualified tuition and related expenses.
 The maximum for a taxable year is $2,000.
 The Lifetime Learning Credit is calculated on a per-family rather than a per-student basis.
 The amounts a taxpayer may claim are gradually reduced based on their income.